*Video courtesy of Good Day DePaul*

 - Use the general keyword search to find mentors in your interest area.

-- Other popular search filters are Skills, Major and Job Function.
+- You can also search by Expertise, Skills, Major, and Job Function.

 - Think broadly.
 Even a mentor in a seemingly unrelated field can offer valuable advice and guidance in your future decisions.